trombik/jekyll-site-info.mkrsgh.org/makerspace/safety/Soldering.md

 ### Fumes cause damages to your health

-Non-lead-free solder nad flux contain toxic materials, and the fume from soldering causes damages and illness.
+Non-lead-free solder and flux contain toxic materials, and the fume from soldering causes damages and illness.

 ### Soldering iron cause fire